seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *\[Aside]*
 If I do lie and do
 No harm by it, though the gods hear, I hope
-They’ll pardon it.–Say you, sir?
+They'll pardon it.--Say you, sir?

 **CAIUS LUCIUS**
 Thy name?